 When should I keep my child home from school?

-- Has a fever of 100.1 degrees or higher
+- Have a fever of 100.1 degrees or higher

-- Has symptoms preventing him/her from participating in school such as:
+- Have symptoms preventing them from participating in school such as:

 - Excessive tiredness or lack of appetite

 - Productive coughing or sneezing, inability to consistently cover cough/sneeze